dajhub/dajhub.github.io/content/blog/sddm/index.md

  +++
-title = "Changing the SDDM Display Manager (non-KDE)" date = "2025-05-29" description = "How to theme and edit a SDDM theme."
+title = "Changing the SDDM Display Manager (non-KDE)" date = "2025-05-29" description = "How to install and edit an SDDM theme."
 [taxonomies]
 tags = ["display manager", "software"]
 +++